Government of the 22nd Dáil: Attorney General

 On 30 July 1981, Peter Sutherland SC was appointed by the president as Attorney General on the nomination of the Taoiseach.

-Ministers of State
+Ministers of state

 On 30 June 1981, the Government appointed Ministers of State on the nomination of the Taoiseach.

 Budget

-On 27 January 1982, the Minister for Finance John Bruton proposed the budget.
-The budget was defeated with 81 votes cast in favour and 82 votes cast against.
+On 27 January 1982, the Minister for Finance John Bruton proposed the budget, which was rejected by the Dáil.

 The Taoiseach sought a dissolution of the Dáil, which was granted by the president, leading to the February 1982 general election.